How to Create a Board Meeting Agenda That Drives Results

 Reports from board committees

-Various board committees report on their efforts, which offer a comprehensive overview of the existing strategies, findings, and recommendations of subgroups, like finance, governance, and audit.
+Various board committees report on their efforts, providing a comprehensive overview of the existing strategies, findings, and recommendations from subgroups such as finance, governance, and audit.

 Transparent presentation of each committee’s work gives board members insights into specific areas to make informed decisions.
 By discussing committee reports, the board wields the power of collective expertise.